Pt-induced nanowires on Ge(001): a DFT study: Results

-We placed 1 Pt atom at the T$_1$ (leaving T$_2$ empty) site of the $\gamma_{as}^{\star}$ and $\gamma_{as2}^{\star}$ surface and then adsorbed a Ge NW at sites E and F. For the Ge NW on the modified $\gamma_{as}^{\star}$ we saw that after relaxation, both structures converged to the same structure with Ge atoms moving toward the center sites G$_1$ and G$_2$ with a small offset away from the adsorbed Pt atom at site T$_1$.
-The Ge atoms again form a diamond shape reconstruction with 2 Pt atoms lining the trough.
-Contrary to the previous NW structures the 2 Ge NW atoms don't dimerise, instead they form a strong bond with the sunken Pt atom at site T$_1$.
-The configuration on the $\gamma_{as}^{\star}$ surface, contrary to the systems studied up until now, has a better formation energy than the configuration on the $\gamma_{as2}^{\star}$ surface, this is because in the latter case the Ge NW atoms bind to Ge atoms pushed up out of the surface instead of surface Pt atoms.
-The structure is also $0.7$ eV more stable than the Ge NW on the same surface with sunken Ge atoms.
-With an adsorption energy $E_{\mathrm{ad}}=-860$ meV per NW adatom, this wire is roughly $\sim0.3$ eV more stable than the one on a clean $\gamma_{as}^{\star}$ surface.
-Figures \ref{fig:11stm_b4as_ptL3_p2cX_GeNW}c and d show the calculated STM-images for this structure.
-In the filled state image (c) bright large double peaked dimer images and symmetric bulges at the sides of the wire are seen.
-The empty state images (d) however also show a double peaked dimer image.
-Here it is important to remember the limitations of our applied method for generating STM images.
-The method used is implemented to simulate a 'point'-like STM tip with infinite resolution.
-In reality however an STM tip has a finite width causing it to show two features which are to close to one-another as a single one.
-In our case the two peaks observed in the filled state image are bigger and spaced more widely than the ones seen in the empty state image, so it is reasonable to assume that in case of the empty state image a real STM might be able to resolve the peaks in the filled state image but not in the empty state image.\\ In case of the $\gamma_{as2}^{\star}$ structure, the pseudo STM images show the already familiar signature of a WT.
+We now place $1$ Pt atom at the T$_1$ site (leaving T$_2$ empty) of the $\gamma_{as}^{\star}$- and $\gamma_{as2}^{\star}$-surface and then adsorb a single Ge NW at sites E and F. For the Ge NW on the modified $\gamma_{as}^{\star}$ we see after relaxation that both structures converge to the same structure with Ge atoms moving toward the center sites G$_1$ and G$_2$.
+There is a small offset with regard to the G$_1$ and G$_2$ sites, away from the adsorbed Pt atom at site T$_1$.
+Again the Ge atoms form a diamond shape reconstruction with $2$ Pt atoms lining the trough.
+Contrary to the previous NW structures the $2$ Ge NW atoms do not dimerise (the distance between these two Ge atoms is $3.27$ \AA).
+Instead they form a strong bond with the sunken Pt atom at site T$_1$.
+The configuration on the $\gamma_{as}^{\star}$-surface, contrary to the systems studied up until now, has a better formation energy than the configuration on the $\gamma_{as2}^{\star}$-surface.
+This is because in the latter case the Ge NW atoms bind to Ge atoms pushed up out of the surface instead of surface Pt atoms.
+The Ge NW on the $\gamma_{as}^{\star}$-surface with one sunken Pt atom is also $0.7$ eV more stable than the Ge NW on the same surface with sunken Ge atoms.
+With an adsorption energy $E_{\mathrm{ad}}=-860$ meV per NW adatom, this wire is roughly $\sim0.3$ eV more stable than the one on a clean $\gamma_{as}^{\star}$-surface.
+Figures~\ref{fig:11stm_b4as_ptL3_p2cX_GeNW}c and d show the calculated STM-images for this structure.
+In the filled state image (Fig.~\ref{fig:11stm_b4as_ptL3_p2cX_GeNW}c), bright large double peaked dimer images and symmetric bulges at the sides of the wire are seen.
+The empty state image (Fig.~\ref{fig:11stm_b4as_ptL3_p2cX_GeNW}d) however also shows a double peaked dimer image.\\ At this point it is important to remember the limitations of our applied method for generating STM images.
+The method used is implemented to simulate a `point'-like STM tip with infinite resolution.
+In reality however an STM tip has a finite width causing it to show two features, which are to close to one-another, as a single one.
+In our case the two peaks observed in the filled state image are bigger and spaced more widely than the ones seen in the empty state image, so it is reasonable to assume that in case of the empty state image a real STM might be able to resolve the peaks in the filled state image but not in the empty state image.
+In case of the $\gamma_{as2}^{\star}$-structure, the pseudo STM images show the already familiar signature of a WT.
 Here the Ge NW atoms bind to the Pt atoms at the bottom of the trough, the sunken Pt atom and the second layer Ge atoms which are pushed up by the structure.\\